easy-smpc/easy-smpc/README.md

      a)	In _manual mode_ the users need to exchange all messages by sending and receiving e-mails manually.

      b) In _automatic mode_ participants receive and import the initial message manually into EasySMPC (see 2).
 All further messages are exchanged automatically via their respective mailboxes.
-If the study initiator chooses automatic mode, all participants also have to choose automated.
+If the study initiator chooses automatic mode, all participants also have to choose automated mode.
 The user name and connection details provided for the automated mode will be saved for future use, the password will not be saved and must be re-entered if the study was closed in between.
 2. As a participant, you copy the message you received via email into the clipboard, click on _Participate in project_ in EasySMPC and paste the content.
 You will now see the study definition and can enter your own confidential data and mail box details if applicable.
 3. As an initiator or participant, you now click on proceed.
 If running in automated mode, EasySMPC will automatically perform all steps until the final result is displayed.
 If running in manual mode, all users need to send and receive e-mails prepared by EasySMPC to perform the computation.
 4. The final perspective shows the result of the secure addition of all variables.